Table of Contents

 pradakṣiṇaḥ pade pade — at every step of circumambulation

-"Whatever sins one has accumulated — even the gravest — are completely destroyed at every single step taken in circumambulation of Śrīmatī Tulasī Devī."
+Translation :"Whatever sins one has accumulated — even the gravest — are completely destroyed at every single step taken in circumambulation of Śrīmatī Tulasī Devī."

 The reference to brahma-hatya (the killing of a brahmana) is a classical Vedic idiom for the most serious imaginable transgression.
 If even the heaviest sin is washed away by each step around Tulasi Devi, then there is no ordinary failure or shortcoming that her grace cannot remove.